Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 The Product Goal is the long-term vision for the product, a clear destination that the team is moving toward over time.

 ::: callout
-## Designing a Board Game 'The Solent Voyage'
+## Designing a Board Game: The Solent Voyage

 Imagine you have an idea to create a board game 'The Solent Voyage', about a ship that sailed from Southampton in Roman times.